lucky-wolf/DW2-XL/README.md

   - Dry worlds are a bit smaller
   - Cold worlds are a bit larger on avg
   - Wet worlds are a bit larger
+- Added Plasma Blaster [L] for Boskara racial special to utilize their early [L] mounts

 ### v1.18.12
 - Scaled research initiation resource costs according to scarcity of resource